julep-ai/open-responses/CLI.md

 A CLI tool for setting up a self-hosted alternative to OpenAI's Responses API.
 This API lets you create and manage open-ended AI responses for your applications, similar to OpenAI's Responses API, but fully under your control.

-> The Open Repsonse API is built on top of the [Julep](https://github.com/julep-ai/julep).
+> The Open Responses API is built on top of the [Julep](https://github.com/julep-ai/julep).
 To learn more about the Julep, please refer to the [Julep Documentation](https://docs.julep.ai).

 ## Features